isomerpages/moe-canossacatholic/_flagship-programmes/Lifeskills Programme READY for Life.md

 <b><font size=5 color="#7daadf">R.E.A.D.Y. for Life</font></b>

-**R.E.A.D.Y. for Life**  Programme is a school-based programme designed to help our students
+<b>R.E.A.D.Y. for Life</b>  Programme is a school-based programme designed to help our students

 *   Acquire life skills and competencies that are not explicitly taught in the formal curriculum or